YosephCode/thingsToDo/README.md

 # Things to do
-It is a simple design to help Daily activities.
+It is a simple project to help in daily activities.
 ___________________________________________________

 > Done with AngularJs